Almost everyone craves extra space. But when that extra space is vertical it can pose some unique decorating challenges.

 A large statement fixture hanging in a prominent spot is an ideal way to connect the upper and lower portions of a room.
 Where you hang it will depend on the room, but centered in the middle of the room or over the coffee table is always a good bet.
 Look for something that is large, but not necessarily heavy in scale.
 For instance, a crystal chandelier can be a striking and elegant option.

 Create a Feature Wall

 A feature wall from floor to ceiling can help unite the two parts of the room.
-It can be achieved inexpensively with a can of paint, or you can do something more extensive.
-If you have a fireplace consider extending it upwards (ie, with tile or stone).
+It can be achieved inexpensively with a can of paint, or you can do something more elaborate.
+If you have a fireplace, consider extending it upwards with more tile, brick, or stone.
 A wood pallet wall is another unique option that will enhance and not overwhelm the space.
 Wallpaper can work for this type of feature wall.
-Just be sure to hire a professional to hang it as the height can make it too dangerous for a DIY project.
+Just be sure to hire a professional to hang it, since doing any work at cathedral-ceiling heights is too dangerous for a do-it-yourself project.